Jammyjamjamman/stk-tracks/README.md

 # stk-tracks
 My supertuxkart tracks

+Unless specified otherwise all files in this repository are licensed under the CC-BY-SA license.

 The folder for each track contains the exported track and the blend files I made for the track.

 I highly recommend reading tutorials on supertuxkart-track-making before you try using my blend files.